wildmountainfarms/pvoutput-mycroft/README.md

 ## PVOutput
 Informs you about energy generation and consumption

-##### NOTE: This is work in progress

 ## Description
 With this skill, you can ask Mycroft for the status of your solar panel system.
-You can ask it for today's power generation or last week's energy consumption
+This retrieves data from https://pvoutput.org.
+You can ask it for today's energy generation or last week's energy consumption.

+Recommended to be used with [SolarThing](https://github.com/wildmountainfarms/solarthing), which can upload data to PVOutput.
+There are also [numerous other programs](https://github.com/topics/pvoutput) that can upload data to PVOutput.

 ## Examples
 * "How much energy have I used today?"
 * "How much energy did I produce yesterday?"
 * "How much power am I using right now?"
 * "How much power are the solar panels generating?"
-* "What is the voltage of my panels?"
-* "What is the temperature of my panels?"
 * "What was my peak power today?"
-* "What was the minimum temperature of my panels today?"
-* "What was the maximum temperature of my panels today?"
-* "What was the average temperature of my panels today?"

 ## Credits
 Joshua Shannon (@retrodaredevil)

 ## Category
-**Information** IoT Productivity
+**IoT** Information Productivity

 ## Tags
 #Solar Power #PVOutput